 - Bleb leak, due to breakdown of conjunctiva over the bleb, can cause hypotony (see above)

 - Infection within the eye (endophthalmitis), risk increases with bleb leak

 Alternatives to Trabeculectomy

 As with most diseases, there are a number of treatment options for glaucoma.
 As previously noted, surgery is usually considered when medications and laser trabeculoplasty have failed to adequately control IOP.
 Trabeculectomy, while the most common surgical procedure for glaucoma, is not the only option available.
 Other surgical procedures may be considered based upon the type of glaucoma, condition of the eye, and level of IOP required.
-Your surgeon will discuss alternatives for your particular situation.
-Some of these procedures will soon be detailed in other sections of the library.
+Your surgeon will discuss alternatives for your particular situation, as appropriate.
+Some of these procedures are detailed in other articles.